 A completed application form in the Masaryk University information system (the online form is active from 1 Feb-30 April for fall semester admission and from 1 Sept-30 Nov for spring semester admission—select Conflict and Democracy Studies) and fill in the application form.

 Bachelor’s degree certificate (or documentation indicating that the applicant will receive such a diploma by the time of enrollment in the program).
-Proof of qualifications (diploma copy certified by an authorised university office or a public notary) including a final transcript of records.
-A diploma or transcript of records not issued in English or Czech should be accompanied by an official English language translation, stamped and signed by an authorised translator or university office.
+Proof of qualifications (diploma copy certified by an authorized university office or a public notary) including a final transcript of records.
+A diploma or transcript of records not issued in English or Czech should be accompanied by an official English language translation, stamped and signed by an authorized translator or university office.